Blubell26/giuliapacciotti.com/_posts/2024-11-15-what-your-reaction-teaches.md

 A few days later I went back to him.
 We started over.
 I helped him learn the fundamentals of cooking, and the art of setting a timer.

 This is how self-esteem is built.
-Not in one grand talk, but in the small moments where a child learns what their mistakes mean about who they are.

-The repair matters as much as the reaction.
-Sometimes more.